lopezdsr/sql-query/sqlref/sql_reference.template.md

 Relations can be joined using several types of joins that are described in detail in section [joinType](#joinType).

-Apart from the join type, the following two different flavors of joins exist:
+Apart from the join type, the following two different types of joins exist:
 * Joins that specify a *join condition* by means of a `booleanExpression` or a `USING clause`.
 * `NATURAL` joins that make an implicit guess which columns should be used for joining relations.
 Natural joins should be used carefully.